micans/pick/README.md

 pick -A @tim/gt/0 qat::foo^-:bar  < data.txt       # pick all columns where the tim value is positive, add new column qat

+pick -k 1 2 ::3:4,add             < data.txt       # no names, pick columns 1, 2 and the sum of 3 and 4

 pick -h ::end:start,sub^1,add     < data.txt       # compute new column with inclusive interval length, omit header

 pick -k ::3:4,sub^1,add           < data.txt       # as previous, in the absence of column headers